-Add 200 ml of 0.9% Sodium Chloride to the vial using the transfer spike (fill to the line).

-Mix: The vial should be repeatedly inverted, not shaken, for at least 60 seconds prior to infusion.
+Add 200 ml of 0.9% Sodium Chloride to the vial using the transfer spike (fill to the line).Mix:The vial should be repeatedly inverted, not shaken, for at least 60 seconds prior to infusion.Infuse Vial:Use vented IV tubing, hang and infuse over 15 minutes.

-Infuse Vial: Use vented IV tubing, hang and infuse over 15 minutes.

-See video at: How to DOSE and ADMINISTER a CYANOKIT.
+Infuse Vial: Use vented IV tubing, hang and infuse over 15 minu See video at: How to DOSE and ADMINISTER a CYANOKIT.

-NOTE: Hydroxocobalamin is incompatible with numerous drugs carried by EMS, including Diazepam.
+NOTE: Hydroxocobalamin is incompatible with numerous drugs carried by EMS, including

+Diazepam.
 Whenever possible establish two IV lines in a different vein or limb, one for standard protocol drugs and one for cyanide antidotes.